Seven steps: Thai hotel business license

 To operate a hospitality establishment is a regulated business and requires a hotel license.
 Serviced apartments, poshtels, guesthouses, or even bungalows by the beach qualify under certain circumstances as hotel as well.
 Illegal hoteliers are subject to a jail sentence for up to one year and a fine of up to THB 20,000.
 They can also be fined THB 10,000 daily if they continue to run their business illegally.
 As a foreigner, the penalty might come in combination with a black-listing.

 Based on recent military regulations, certain regulations are currently suspended.
 Under such conditions, a grace period is granted to fulfill the legal requirements under the Hotel Act, as well as town planning and building control regulations.
-This might include criminal liability of the hotel manager and hotel operator.
+This might include the criminal liability of the hotel manager and hotel operator.
 The hotel license amnesty is granted under these requirements:

 #1.
 The hotel has to fall under Military Regulation NCPO Order No. 6/2562.